G7 countries demand Russia to ban Ukrainian grain exports

 Ukraine is one of the largest grain suppliers in the world.
 According to German Foreign Minister Annalena Berbach, 25 million tons of grain are currently blocked in Ukrainian ports, especially in Odessa.
 Grains are urgently needed in African and Middle Eastern countries.

 Ministers promised new sanctions to Moscow and warned China not to undermine Western sanctions.
 Ministers said Belarus should stop aiding the Russian occupation against Ukraine.
-Influential nations have vowed never to recognize Russia’s attempts to change Ukraine’s borders, including Crimea, which was annexed in 2014.
-The government in Kiev can count on military support ‘as needed’.
+Influential countries have vowed never to recognize Russia’s attempts to change Ukraine’s borders, including Crimea, which was annexed in 2014.
+The government in Kiev can count on military support “as needed”.
 Countries have also promised to accelerate Russia’s dependence on fossil fuels.

 “Explorer.
 Devoted travel specialist.
 Web expert.
 Organizer.
 Social media geek.
 Coffee enthusiast.
 Extreme troublemaker.
 Food trailblazer.
 Total bacon buff.”